adelosa/learnasm370/README.md

     SET TEACHER=c:\teacher.dat

+In a Mac/Unix like environment use the `export` command

+    export TEACHER=/home/teacher.dat

-Environment variables required for the programs has been included in the `asmlg` and `asmlga` commands.
+Environment variables required for all the programs has been included in the `asmlg` and `asmlga` commands.

 #### Removal of line ending/ASCII specific logic